XenyxNZ/Arma-3-Performance-Guide/README.md

 * Extra threads
 	* Recommended to leave disabled, as the game already knows to do this when detecting how many cores the CPU has.
 * Enable Hyper-Threading
-	* In most cases it is recommended to leave this disabled, as it can actually worsen performance slightly.
+	* In most cases it is recommended to leave this disabled, as it can worsen performance slightly.
 However try benchmarking with it enabled to see if it does provide a performance benefit on your system.
 	<sub>Please note that Enable Hyper-Threading will be ignored when using the CPU count parameter.</sub>
 * Memory allocator (64-bit)
-	* Enables the ability to switch between different memory allocators. mimalloc is *highly* recommended for this, otherwise disable unless experimenting with the already provided memory allocators.
+	* Enables the ability to switch between different memory allocators. mimalloc is *highly* recommended, otherwise disable unless experimenting with the already provided memory allocators.
+	<sub>mimalloc can be found within the Memory allocators section of this guide.</sub>
 * Enabled Large-page Support
 	* Recommended to enable for additional performance.
 This is an alternative memory management technique that uses larger memory blocks than the default (4KB) page size.
 	<sub>Please note that your Windows profile may not have the required privileges to use Large-pages even if this parameter is enabled, as they are kept in physical memory.
-Keeping data in physical memory requires the Lock Pages in Memory privilege discussed in the Memory allocators section.</sub>
+Keeping data in physical memory requires the Lock Pages in Memory privilege discussed in the Memory allocators section of this guide.</sub>

 # Memory allocators
 Memory allocators are application components that manage how it allocates and deallocates its data in RAM.